-- 11.1 Income Maximisation and Area Services & Repairs Managers are responsible for the implementation of this Policy and ensuring all staff are aware of the Policy and its implications. - 11.2 The Head of Housing is responsible for the review of this Policy.
+- 11.1 Income Maximisation and Area Services & Repairs Managers are responsible for the implementation of this Policy and ensuring all staff are aware of the Policy and its implications. - 11.2 The Director Community Housing Services is responsible for the review of this Policy.